 The sound wave's

-amplitude is the variation in sound pressure as the wave passes by.
+amplitude (RMS) is the fluctuation in sound pressure as the wave passes by.

 dB